 The Company's goal is to become a leading foreign mining company in China.
-Since the signing of its first cooperation agreement in China in 1996, the Company has been actively involved in mineral exploration and property evaluations in China, and in the acquisition and development of precious and base metals projects in China.

-The Company has conducted exploration work on properties located in Sichuan, Xinjiang, Hebei, Inner Mongolia, and Gansu provinces of China.
-Currently, the Company has interests in six Sino-Foreign co-operative joint ventures.
-See "Corporate Structure."
+Since the signing of its first cooperation agreement in China in 1995, the Company has been actively involved in mineral exploration and property evaluations in China, and in the acquisition and development of precious projects in China.
+The Company has conducted exploration work on properties located in Hunan, Henan, Guangdong and Gansu provinces of China.
 Over the years, the Company has established strong ties with Chinese governmental bureaus and also with Chinese mining enterprises.
-The Company's senior management has in-depth experience with the intricacies of Chinese mining laws, and permitting and licensing procedures.
+The Company's senior management has in-depth experience with the intricacies of Chinese mining laws, permitting and licensing procedures.
 The Company's goal is to build a portfolio of high-quality properties in China, as well as maintaining strategic relationships with premier mining enterprises in China.